amitjimiwal/AntiNormieHub/README.md

 npm start
 ```

-5. Open your web browser and navigate to http://localhost:3000 to access ShareMSG.
+5. Open your web browser and navigate to http://localhost:3000 to access AntiNormieHub.

 ### Contributing